Kyuu-Ji/htb-write-up/joker/write-up-joker.md

 ii  sudo        1.8.16-0ubun amd64
 ```

-By checking for vulnerabilities with `searchsploit sudoedit`, we see the vulnerability **Sudo 1.8.14 (RHEL 5/6/7 / Ubuntu) - 'Sudoedit' Unauthorized Privilege Escalation** which seems to be for a lower version, but it still works on this box, because of the _sudoedit_follow_ flag.
+When checking for vulnerabilities with `searchsploit sudoedit`, there is the vulnerability **Sudo 1.8.14 (RHEL 5/6/7 / Ubuntu) - 'Sudoedit' Unauthorized Privilege Escalation** which seems to be for a lower version, but it still works on this box, because of the _sudoedit_follow_ flag.

 The description of this says the following:
 > It seems that sudoedit does not check the full path if a wildcard is used twice (e.g. /home/*/*/file.txt), allowing a malicious user to replace the file.txt real file with a symbolic link to a different location